canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 To ensure DSS can utilise Intel GPUs, you have to enable the Intel GPU plugin in your Kubernetes cluster.
 To enable the plugin, you must download the appropriate `kustomization.yaml` files from `Intel device plugins for Kubernetes`_ repository, run `kubectl kustomize` to build YAML configuration files, and then apply them on your MicroK8s cluster.

-First, build the YAML files for Node Feature Discovery, Node Feature Rules, and the GPU plugin, by running:
+Now, build the YAML files for Node Feature Discovery, Node Feature Rules, and the GPU plugin by running the following:

 .. code-block:: bash